-What has also been refreshing, is seeing some great approaches to solving the problem of recruiting or onboarding when your whole business is working remotely.
+What has also been refreshing throughout lockdown and through to now, is seeing some great approaches to solving the problem of recruiting or onboarding when your business is working remotely.
 So, I thought I’d take this opportunity to share some examples of great ideas I have seen in the current market, that might help you solve a problem or two when it comes to hiring and onboarding new team members.

 Running recruitment processes:

 Using technology – this may seem obvious but there is a huge amount of technology available that can give you as close to a “face to face” experience as possible – Webex, Skype, Microsoft Teams, Zoom and Google Hangouts are all examples our clients are using

 Online case studies – part of your interview process might be a case study, and we have seen clients getting creative with completing these.
 Most commonly, clients are emailing out case studies and getting candidates to complete them in a set time i.e. email goes out at X time and case study must be sent back at Y time, and then using a video call to review

 Testing – An excel or similar test can be done in the same way as the above, but we are seeing clients using online testing as part of their interview process.
 Some clients are introducing a numerical/verbal test as part of their process, especially to feel like they have done some additional screening when they haven’t met face to face

 Personality profiling – Using a personality profiling tool such as DISC or Insight can give you a platform to learn more about someone, to build on your understanding of them as a person.
 Of course, using these methods of assessment requires someone in your business who’s been trained in how to interpret the results, but if this is something you’d like to learn more about (but don’t have the capability to implement internally), give us a shout as we can help!